 The products are designed with engineering software to create technical drawings which are used to implement Davison’s inventing method.

 After the packaging is designed, graphics are created to showcase functions and maximize appeal to the end customer.
 In the case of an app, graphics are designed for an app store sales display page.

 After changes are noted, a virtual 3D rendering is created for our client’s approval.
 The 3D virtual rendering represents what the actual product sample and packaging will look like.
 The drawings are transferred to machines that can create the components needed to make a product sample.
-For apps, a similar method applies, except, the wireframe, is utilized for approval before moving into the development of the final app.”
+For apps, a similar method applies, except, the wireframe is utilized for approval before moving into the development of the final app.

-With a functional product sample is created, we prepare to speak with a company about potential licensing opportunities.
+With a product sample created, we prepare to speak with a company about potential licensing opportunities.
 In the case of apps, the inventor is given access to a test version of the app for approval and then we begin the process of placing an app into the market for downloads.